pkp/ojs-user-guide/en/settings/website-settings.md

 ## <a name="context"></a>Appearance
 Here you can change the look and feel of your journal website.

 To change the overall design, select a different theme.
+Some themes allow you to configure colours, but usually if you want to change fonts, colours, or minor aspects of the design you will need to upload a custom style sheet.

 Upload a logo image, homepage image, and journal favicon.

-Drag and drop items that you want to appear on your sidebar.
+Drag and drop items that you want to appear or not appear on your sidebar.

 ## <a name="context"></a>Information
-You can add information about your journal for specific user groups that will appear as links on your sidebar if enabled under Sidebar Management.
+You can add information about your journal for specific user groups that will appear as links on your sidebar if the **Information Block** is enabled under **Sidebar Management**.

 ## <a name="context"></a>Archiving
 If you have an agreement with a LOCKSS network to archive your journal content, you can enable it here to make your content available to the network.

 ## <a name="context"></a>Languages
+Languages that have been installed on your site by an Administrator can be enabled for the user interface (UI), forms, and submissions.
+The language you set as **Primary Locale** will be what your site appears in first.

 ## <a name="context"></a>Plugins
+Plugins extend functionality of OJS and allow it to interact with external tools and services.
+Installed plugins can be enabled and configured or you can install additional plugins from the **Plugin Gallery**.

 ## <a name="context"></a>Announcements
+Create announcements or announcement types to appear on your site's homepage or be emailed to all of your readers.

 ## <a name="context"></a>Navigation Menus
-You can edit the navigation menus on your reader-facing website.
+Edit the existing navigation menus on your website.
 You can add and remove items, and re-order them.
-You can even create custom pages on your site or link to another website.
+You can also create custom menu items that link to pages on your site or to another website, or even add a new custom menu.

-Some menu item types will only be displayed under certain conditions.
-For example, the Login menu item type will link to your login page, but it will only appear in the menu when your website visitor is logged out.
-Similarly, the Logout menu item type will only appear when a website visitor is logged in.

-When you assign a Menu Item with display conditions to a Menu, you will see an icon: .
-You can click that icon to learn more about when it will be displayed or hidden.